NolanRudolph/MicroMon/README.md

         &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1. seeds on line 428 includes the IP addresses of all nodes in the cluster with a comma delimiter
         &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2. listen_address on line 615 is the IP address of this node
         &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;3. rpc_address on line 692 is the IP address of this node
     b.
 Only on server, change cassandra-topology.properties so that they replicate a format identical to lines 18-20; That is, &nbsp;&nbsp;&nbsp;&nbsp;IP=DC#:RAC#.
-Create an entry like this for each node in the cluster, including itself.
+An entry like this should be created for each node found within "seeds" from line 428 of cassandra.yaml.
+I.e., create an entry for each node in the cluster, including itself.
     c.
 Change cassandra-rackdc.properties so that
         &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1. dc=dc# on line 19, # reflects the same datacenter as its configuration in the server's cassandra-topology.properties
         &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2. rack=rack# on line 20, # reflects the same rack as its configuration in the server's cassandra-topology.properties